Food Aversion and Morning Sickness, etc

-Growing up, my mother would always tell me stories here and there about her experience of pregnancy.
-She always portrayed herself as silently strong and noble all the way through labour.
-So I made it my goal to be just as “cool”.
-She briefly talked about having meat aversion and I would nod with understanding that the sight and smell of meat could make a pregnant woman’s stomach turn.
-I was expecting this mild aversion when it was my turn one day.
-Yet in no way was I prepared to experience food aversion myself.
+Growing up, my mother recounted stories about her pregnancy experience.
+She portrayed herself as silently strong and noble during labour, so I made it my goal to be just as cool.
+She briefly mentioned having meat aversion and I would nod with understanding that the sight and smell of meat would make a pregnant woman’s stomach turn.
+I expected a similar food aversion when I got pregnant, yet in no way was I prepared to experience food aversion associated with hyperemesis.

-So aside for the cramping, I believe my earliest symptom was having vivid dreams.
+So aside from the cramping, I believe my earliest symptom was having vivid dreams.
 My dreams were so long that I felt like I was able to remember all the details from the beginning to end.
 I also kept getting reoccurring dreams with babies and toddlers and babies talking earlier than they should.
 One 6 month baby girl clung to me and said, “Mommy, I’m real and I’m going to be yours!”
-At the time, I shrugged that off as being a silly dream.
+At that time, I shrugged it off as being a silly dream.
 I felt like my pregnancy was relatively easy whenever I reminisced my coworkers vomiting at work during their first trimester.
-Until 2 weeks ago, it was my turn.
+Until 2 weeks after, I began to vomit violently.

-So at about 6 weeks pregnant, I started to experience the world differently.
+At about 6 weeks pregnant, I started to experience the world differently.
 My husband first noticed how labile my mood was.
-I could be laughing one minute, and crying the next if he said something that came across as sensitive.
+I could be laughing one minute, and crying the next if he said something that came across as insensitive.
 Shortly after, I was getting grossed out by smells that did not bothered me before.
 I am a nurse so I have been exposed to a lot of pungent odors yet still be able to look like I was smelling fresh dew in the morning.
 Now?
-Now I cannot stand the sight of bodily fluids but because of work, I still have to fudge my way through the day.
+Now, I cannot stand the sight of bodily fluids but because of work, I still have to fudge my way through the day.

 One unfortunate shift, I received an order to teach a patient how to use inhalers, a task I never thought much of before.
 I remember seeing the vapors come out of the inhaler and although I did not smell anything from that, I started to have spasmatic coughs and dry heavings.
 My face was turning red and tears were coming out of my eyes as I apologized excessively for my unprofessional reaction.
 Again, he took another puff and that set me off for an even stronger reaction until I had to signal him to stop, dashing away to the back room to vomit into the sink, and then flipping my intestine inside out.
 And that, I thought was going to be the worse of my pregnancy.